In this article

 Material: Gel memory foam | Thickness and density: 3-inch | Care instructions: Machine-washable cover, spot-clean topper | Trial period and warranty: Nonreturnable, 5-year warranty

-This GhostBed topper has different zones made of different densities of memory foam to provide targeted support to the parts of the body that need it most; Savvy explains that “each zone responds differently to the sections of one’s body.
-Heavier parts sink in, while the rest is supported in a relatively straight line.”
+This GhostBed topper has different zones made of different densities of memory foam to provide targeted support to the parts of the body that need it most.
+According to Savvy, “heavier parts sink in, while the rest is supported in a relatively straight line.”
 As chiropractors told us when we researched the best pillows for neck pain, maintaining proper alignment while sleeping is key to minimizing aches and pains.
 Plus the GhostBed topper boasts some classic memory-foam cooling features like gel-infused foam and increased ventilation to promote airflow.
+It also has a machine-washable cover and comes with a five-year warranty.

 Best (less-expensive) multi-zone mattress topper